Careston

 Careston is a hamlet in Angus, Scotland, that is in the parish of the same name, 5 miles west of Brechin.
 The parish and hamlet supposedly took their name from a stone laid in commemoration of a Danish chieftain, called Caraldston.

 It has a castle and church, although the local primary school closed in 2004.

 Careston railway station on the Forfar and Brechin Railway once served the hamlet.

+Careston Church

+The parish Church was built in 1636 by Sir Alexander Carnegy of Balnamoon.
+Until that time, the community fell within the parish of Brechin.
+Few made the travel to Brechin to worship, and so Sir Alexander decided to build a church at Careston, and began proceedings to have the lands of his estate disjoined from the parish of Brechin.
+In 1641, the parish of Careston was formally erected by the Estates of Parliament.

+The parish was one of the smallest in Scotland, by population and size - with only four parishes smaller.